 The Christian persecution complex is one of the great marvels of American society.
 It truly is amazing.

 It really should go without saying that these three topics don’t have to do with the freedom of Christians at all.
 Straight, cisgender Christians who don’t want abortions aren’t in any significant way affected by these laws and emerging social norms.
-But as you might have guessed, gay and trans people, as well as pregnant women who feel that giving birth is not in either their or their fetus’s best interest, are affected.
+But as you might have guessed, gay and trans people, as well as pregnant people who feel that giving birth is not in either their or their fetus’s best interest, are affected.
 And in gaining more rights, acceptance, and validation, the three aforementioned societal shifts are making life better for these groups of people.

-If you’ve been following my logic thus far, then you may conclude that American Christians are indeed not being persecuted as society progresses for the LGBT community and women.
+If you’ve been following my logic thus far, then you may conclude that American Christians are indeed not being persecuted as society progresses for the LGBTQ+ community and women.
 This is why it angers me so much when they claim that their “marriage rights” and “family values” are being infringed upon from these circumstances.
 Nobody’s forcing you to marry someone of the same sex, get an abortion, or change your gender.
 Therefore, your rights in any of these areas are not being infringed upon.

 Until this point, I have never directly addressed Christian persecution overseas.
-Often, the Christian persecution complex arises out of solidarity with Christian individuals living in countries where they are not free to profess their faith.
+Often, the Christian persecution complex arises out of performative solidarity with Christian individuals living in countries where they are not free to profess their faith.
 As a matter of fact, the United States doesn’t even appear on the World Watch List, which is a list of all of the countries with the worst Christian persecution.

 Topping the list is North Korea, which is listed officially as an “atheist state,” but after some Wikipedia reading, I found that it is more of a communist state consisting of a personality cult for their dictator.
 Christianity and other religions are outlawed there because they would get in the way of their nationalism.
 While North Korea is the first on the list, it is also one of the only countries in which the Christian persecution is not due to Islamic oppression.